Legislature(2021 - 2022)BARNES 124

 taking classes that qualify as concurrent enrollment but the

-high school already acknowledges "workability" credits - how
+high school already acknowledges "workability" credits - asked

-many hours one credit is worth and how many credits a student
+how many hours one credit is worth and how many credits a

-take outside of school that qualify for trade.
+student takes outside of school qualify for trade.

-MS. FRAZE said that the district uses the Carnegie credit unit
+MS. FRAZE answered that the district uses the Carnegie credit

-of 80 hours per class and that a class is worth 0.5 credits.
+unit of 80 hours per class and that a class is worth 0.5

+credits.
 One full credit is worth about 160 hours.
-The district has what
+The

-it calls "work experience credits" which are general electives
+district has what it calls "work experience credits," which are

-and do not count towards any core academic credit.
-She added
+general electives and do not count towards any core academic

-that looking at the standards of apprenticeships and determining
+credit.
+She added that looking at the standards of

 REPRESENTATIVE MCCARTY asked how many elective credits students